News media: Social media

 People have a lot of options when it comes to choosing their consumption of news, and many are increasingly turning to social media.
 Over half of U.S. adults, 54%, get some of their news from social media, according to a Pew Research Center survey from September 2024.
-The two most popular sources are Facebook and Youtube, as 33% and 32% of users learn information from these sources, with Instagram and TikTok following close at 20% and 17%.
+The two most popular sources are Facebook and YouTube, as 33% and 32% of users learn information from these sources, with Instagram and TikTok following close at 20% and 17%.
 The director of news and information research at Pew Research Center, Katerina Eva Matsa, says people aren't just looking for facts when they seek out news, but also a sense of community.
-Social media groups and pages gives them a sense of community, and are easily accessible, right at their fingertips.
-Also according to Pew Research Center, Americans value the speed, novelty, format, and variety that the news on social media offers.
+Social media groups and pages give them a sense of community, and are easily accessible, right at their fingertips.
+Also according to the Pew Research Center, Americans value the speed, novelty, format, and variety that the news on social media offers.
 Social media algorithms allow for users to see catered news and information to suit their likings and beliefs.

 These algorithms have introduced users to social media news influencers that may resonate with them.
 "News influencers" have gained huge popularity in recent months, as almost 4 in 10 U.S. adults under 30, or 37%, regularly turn to them, according to another Pew Research Center study from November 2024.
-News influencers are defined as "individuals who have a large following on social media and often post about news or political or social issues."
+News influencers are defined as "individuals who have a large following on social media and often post about news or political or social issues".
 Users say they get basic facts, opinions, funny posts, and breaking news from their respective news influencers.
-Americans like to connect and resonate with those who agree with their opinions and beliefs, and getting news updates from your own corner of the internet is comforting and assuring to them.
+Americans like to connect and resonate with those who agree with their opinions and beliefs, and getting news updates from their own corner of the internet is comforting and assuring to them.
 Some U.S. adults have also noted that news influencers have helped them better comprehend events and issues.

 Fake news

 Fake news articles are untruthful-on-purpose stories that purposely mislead the reader to think one way.
-With the rise of new media through social media (Facebook, Youtube, etc) there has been an increase in fake news due to the ability of anyone able to share and rapidly spread information.
-It can be tough to decipher who to trust, and who not to.
+With the rise of new media through social media (Facebook, YouTube, etc) there has been an increase in fake news due to the ability of anyone able to share and rapidly spread information.
+It can be tough to decipher whom to trust and whom not to.
 On the Internet, fake news articles can appear in the same search as truthful ones.
 This makes it hard for others to determine between what is fact and what is opinion.
+Research shows that one in five people regularly get news from social media influencers, especially younger audiences, which can increase exposure to misleading information.
 Specifically, the media coverage during the 2016 United States presidential election saw numerous misleading articles for both candidates.

 Media integrity

 Media integrity refers to the ability of a news media outlet to serve the public interest and democratic process, making it resilient to institutional corruption within the media system, economy of influence, conflicting dependence and political clientelism.
-Media integrity encompasses following qualities of a media outlet:
+Media integrity encompasses the following qualities of a media outlet: